Nursing Dual Degree (BSN)

 Graduates of the dual-degree program will earn two bachelor’s degrees in four years.
 Students at Hastings College will earn a Bachelor’s in Biology, Health Systems.
-Students at York College will earn a Bachelor’s in Biology with a concentration in Health Services.
+Students at York University will earn a Bachelor’s in Biology with a concentration in Health Services.
 Students at Concordia University, Nebraska will earn a Bachelor’s degree in Biology.
 Students at Wayne State College will earn a Bachelor’s degree in Health Science.
 Students from all four partner schools will also earn a Bachelor of Science in Nursing from Creighton.

 Completion of the Bachelor of Science in Nursing program prepares all students to:

 - Integrate respect for each person’s dignity, worth and spiritual uniqueness into professional practice

 - Synthesize knowledge and evidence from nursing and other disciplines to coordinate health care for diverse clients

 - Demonstrate clinical judgment and professional accountability that supports safe practice and quality client outcomes

 - Collaborate and communicate effectively as a leader and advocate using diverse modalities

 - Manage resources efficiently and effectively in the coordination and management of care